• Skip to primary navigation

 If you can only get dry, don’t worry.
 The sauce will still be delicious.

-The first step is to lightly coat the chicken breasts in flour seasoned with sea salt and black pepper.
-Add olive oil to a hot pan and saute the breasts on one side for 2-3 minutes then turn to the other side.
+The first step is to lightly coat the skinless chicken breasts (or chicken cutlets, which are halved chicken breasts) in flour seasoned with sea salt and black pepper.

-**mushrooms will soak up the oil as they cook.
+**Mushrooms will soak up the oil as they cook.

 When the mushrooms are fully cooked and both sides of the chicken have been seared, move the pan off the heat and add the Marsala.
 This is a good time to add the seasonings to the pan.